 - Molecular opto-electronics.

-My present prime focus is on the formation of phase-separated domain structures in thin films containing conjugated polymers and a fullerene derivative, as they are coated from solution.
-Microscopy and spectroscopy studies carried out in my research group have resulted in contributions to the understanding of how the morphology of such thin films is formed and how that impacts on the solar cell performance.
+The main activities of the research group are in the experimental studies of the formation of phase-separated domain structures in thin films containing conjugated polymers and molecules, such as fullerene derivatives, as they are coated from solution.
+This work is supported by molecular and thermodynamic modelling.
+Microscopy and spectroscopy studies carried out in the research group have resulted in contributions to the understanding of how the morphology of such thin films is formed and how that impacts on the solar cell performance.

-Other topics of study include blends of conjugated polymers with non-conjugated polymers, self-organisation of monolayers of thiolated conjugated molecular rods on gold surfaces, and the use of alternative transparent electrode materials for the polymer solar cell.
+Other topics of interest include blends of conjugated polymers with non-conjugated polymers, self-organisation of monolayers of thiolated conjugated molecular rods on gold surfaces.

 The research activities in polymer-based solar cells at Karlstad University started in 2002 with a first grant from the Swedish Research Council (Vetenskapsrådet) and the National Graduate School for Materials Science.
 Over the years the research continued with further funding from the Swedish Energy Agency (Energimyndigheten) (2007-2010 and 2014-2018), Vetenskapsrådet (2011-2013 and 2016-2019), and the Göran Gustafsson Foundation for Natural Sciences and Medicine (2012 - 2015).
 The group joined the COST Action StableNextSol (MP1307) with over 60 partners from 26 countries.
 Ellen Moons coordinates a 5-year project "Mastering Morphology for solution-borne electronics" funded by the the K.A.
 Wallenberg foundation.